okuramasafumi/alba/README.md

 `Alba` is the fastest JSON serializer for Ruby, JRuby an TruffleRuby.

+## Discussions

+Alba uses [GitHub Discussions](https://github.com/okuramasafumi/alba/discussions) to openly discuss the project.

+If you've already used Alba, please consider posting your thoughts and feelings on [Feedback](https://github.com/okuramasafumi/alba/discussions/categories/feedback).
+The fact that you enjoy using Alba gives me energy to keep developing Alba!

+If you have feature requests or interesting ideas, join us with [Ideas](https://github.com/okuramasafumi/alba/discussions/categories/ideas).
+Let's make Alba even better, together!

 ## Why Alba?

 Because it's fast, flexible and well-maintained!